hsandt/where-is-my-belt/README.md

 **Where is my Belt?** is a twitch game made for [Ludum Dare 50](https://ldjam.com/events/ludum-dare/50/) on the theme "Delay the inevitable" in the Extra category.

 In this game, you play as a teacher who forgot their belt and must run a class while keeping their pants up.
-But you are only delaying the inevitable...
+But beware: the pupils are looking at you...

 ## Screenshots